sanjivmurthy/site/_posts/2016-02-09-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Project: Market Sentiment Tracker"
+title:  "Market Sentiment Tracker"
 date:   2018-06-20 17:15:11 +0000
 categories: project
 image:  /preview.jpg
 ---
 Today, market sentiment analysis is used widely by trading algorithms to pick the right stocks to buy.
 This project tracks price and sentiment by the minute on 5 different cryptocurrencies and stocks.
 Price data gets fetched by the Alpha Vantage API and is displayed by Dash.
 Tweets get streamed through tweepy API and are stored in a SQLite database.
 Sentiment analysis determines whether the tweet contains a positive or negative message about the company.
 Twitter engagement is displayed on Dash.
 The project is written in Python and hosted on Heroku.

 <!--
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.